0xprinc/checks-while-hacks/README.md

 10. Are the correct modifiers applied, such as `onlyOwner`/`requiresAuth`?
 11. Are the `modifiers`(if more than one) written in funtion in correct order, because the change in order will change the code?
 12. Write down and test invariants about state before a function can run correctly.
-13. Write down and test invariants about the return or any changes to state after a function has run.
+13. Write down and test invariants about the return or any changes to state after a function has run and try to include all edge cases as input.
 14. Take care when naming functions, because people will assume behaviour based on the name.
 15. If a function is intentionally unsafe (to save gas, etc), use an unwieldy name to draw attention to its risk.
 16. Are all arguments, return values, side effects and other information documented using `natspec`?
 17. Only use `private` to intentionally prevent child contracts from calling the function, prefer `internal` for flexibility.
 18. Use `virtual` if there are legitimate (and safe) instances where a child contract may wish to override the function's behaviour.
 19. Are return values always assigned?, sometimes not assigning values is better.
-20. Try not to use `msg.value`, as it is used after every operation so the left amount decreases but the `msg.value` will return the initial amount always this will cause loss of funds of contract.
+20. Try not to use `msg.value`, after its value has been used as this can cause the loss of funds of the contract. `msg.value` can be used in case of fees payment which is very small and protocol exclusive.
-21. Try not to write `msg.value` in loop, it can cause loss of funds of the smart contract.

 ## Modifiers